 — Plan 7 of 9 from Outer Space

-models of cars.
+Stock Footage is a Necessary Weasel in most broadcast productions.
+Your average studio just can't afford to have 42 cars on hand to be blown up on camera (along with 108backups for when the take goes bad).
+So they have 13 scenes using 4 models of cars.
 These are supposed to represent all of those 42 cars the show will be going through this season.
 In all of the various settings the show will go to.

-The cars and settings are usually similar enough that it takes a while (and perhaps multiple viewings) for the viewer to notice a discrepancy
+The cars and settings are usually similar enough that it takes a while (and perhaps multiple viewings) for the viewer to notice a discrepancy.

 This Trope is for when the viewer notices it right off.
 Without having to leave the couch.
 It's also for when the error is so obvious, it has the viewer screaming How did they slipthatup?!

-Often, using the wrong car, setting, clothing, person, hairclip etc., will call the series' continuity (or at least the writer's grasp thereof
+Often, using the wrong car, setting, clothing, person, hairclip etc., will call the series' continuity (or at least the writer's grasp thereof) into question.

 open/close all folders